 Appalachian National Scenic Trail

 95.7 miles of the Appalachian NST runs through North Carolina.
 The elevation ranges from 1,725 feet to 5,498 feet.
-The trail runs along the border of Tennessee and North Carolina for 224.7 miles.
+The trail runs along the Tennessee and North Carolina border for 224.7 miles.

-If you plan to hike the portion of the trail that passes through Great Smoky Mountains NP you will need to get an advance permit and Smoky Mountains National Park Camping reservations ahead of time.
+If you plan to hike the portion of the trail that passes through Great Smoky Mountains National Park, you will need to get an advance permit and Smoky Mountains National Park Camping reservations.

 Blue Ridge Parkway